Frijol/climate-change/notes/energy/infrastructure.md

 ## Siting: colocation of wind + solar
 * Colocation of wind & solar might make sense for renewables because they have ~opposite peaks.
 It also lets both farms use the same infrastructure [Cuff]
 * Colocation of wind and solar in practice [Pattison]: ![https://vtechworks.lib.vt.edu/bitstream/handle/10919/54690/3_Pattison_etal.pdf?sequence=2&isAllowed=y](http://i.imgur.com/iCQ3M4l.png)

+## California: distributed energy resources
+* There is an effort underway to better integrate DER within CAISO.
+Guiding principles include work to evolve the grid to an open network platform that is based on energy nodes with high transparency and resiliency.
+Pieces of the strategy include flexible technologies that should be able to interoperate with future unforeseen innovations and better align timing of power resources with customer needs.
+[More than Smart, 16][More than Smart]

 {% include "../../BIBLIOGRAPHY.md" %}